wangbo17/GBM-SiaNet/README.md

 **Data Collection**

-- RNA-seq data was obtained from longitudinally matched tumour samples, collected from two surgical performed on the same patients.
+- RNA-seq data was obtained from longitudinally matched GBM tumour samples, collected from two surgical performed on the same patients.
-- Patients underwent resection of primary tumours followed by standard treatment; recurrent tumours were resected upon recurrence.
+- Patients underwent initial resection of primary tumours followed by standard treatment; recurrent tumours were resected upon recurrence.

 **Selection Criteria**